 The Northfield Public Schools participate annually in the National School Breakfast and School Lunch Programs.
 These programs make available a nutritious breakfast and lunch meal daily for a reasonable cost.
 Families who are eligible for free or reduced priced meals receive meals at no charge which includes the alternative meal choices.
 One half-pint of milk is included with every meal.
 Individual milk purchases do not fall under the free and reduced meal benefits.
 Students who bring lunch from home or want an additional milk may purchase it for \$.50 per carton.
 If students bring food or beverages from home, we encourage all families to select nutritious choices.
 Elementary schools offer cold sandwiches and salads as alternative daily lunch choices.
 Secondary schools offer hot and cold sandwiches, salads and a second hot entrée lunch choice daily.
 Most of the cafeterias operate on a continuous serve basis during the entire meal period.
 Menus are planned using the USDA Menu Planning guidelines.
 Menus will be posted on the district website at northfieldschools.org.
-Fall menus will be posted on the district website at morthfieldschools.org.
-Fall menus will be posted on the district website at and monthly throughout the year.
+Fall menus will be posted on the district website at month prior to the start of school, and monthly throughout the year.